Neil2033/Linkedin-Message-Automation-Bot/README.md

     You will see comments with the above annotation in the code which denotes the STEP where you want to input your custom parameters.

-    Keep in mind that LinkedIn will automatically block you for spamming if you do it for too long, so reserve it for short periods of time.
+    Keep in mind that
+    LinkedIn will automatically block you for spamming if you do it for too long. so reserve it for short periods of time.

-    SPAM RESPONSIBLY.

-    -S1X3NSE
+    Only 10 messages in a go, give break for every 10 messages.
+    And don't send more than 50 messages in a day.

+    Happy Hacking.   :wink :wink